giordi91/giordi91.github.io/content/post/whittedRaytracing.md

 of two parts.
-The first part, the one that I call as the "header", is just a list of data that the job is going to use, not sure if you are forced to use NativeContainer, but I highly recomend so, that is where the Burst compiler shine the most.
+The first part, the one that I call as the "header", is just a list of data that the job is going to use, not sure if you are forced to use NativeContainer, but I highly recommend so, that is where the Burst compiler shine the most.
 The second part is the Execute method, that is the function that is going to be executed in parallel on multiple thread, the job system